mbovel/itp-project/presentation.md

 We proved that it can be used as a decision procedure for the *equivalence closure* of a relation.

+# What we'll talk about

+- What is a *disjoint set* and what do we call an *equivalence closure*?
+- How can we implement a disjoint set in Scala?
+And in Coq?
+- How did we prove the correctness of our Coq implementation?

 # Equivalence closure definition